paulcockrell/tagc-website/src/pages/index.md

     Scotland's leading airgun clubs.

+    As well as regular club meetings and competitions, several of our members compete, with some success, in Scottish HFT competitions and in STS pistol events.
 We also hold Corporate Events on behalf of Auchterhouse Country Sports, and host youth organisation team bonding events.
-Corporate or bonding, these events can become very hotly contested.
-Several of our members compete, with some success, in Scottish HFT competitions and in STS pistol events.

     The Club is affiliated to Scottish Target Shooting, UK Association for